wellspringcp/wellspring/04-suffrage/04-suffrage.md

 1. Being fully paid up on taxes (i.e, no outstanding balance).
 2. Having been a net positive and non-zero taxpayer for some specified fraction of the previous term of the office or decision being voted on.

+The government may use its records of taxation to validate voter eligibility.
 The government shall provide receipts for taxes upon request.
-The government may use its records of taxation to validate eligibility.

 ### Agency